fkztw/gettitle/README.md

 # Gettitle

-A Python 3 script depends on ChromeDriver (controled by Selenium) to grab the title of webpage (even the webpages use JavaScript).
++ A Python 3 script depends on ChromeDriver (controled by Selenium) to grab the title of webpage (even the webpages use JavaScript).
++ Support multiple urls in one command.
-Can print out in normal or markdown format.
++ Can print out in (plaintext|markdown|rst) format.
-Currently support auto copy to clipboard via `xclip`.
++ Auto copy to clipboard.

 ---